w3f/polkadot-wiki-old/docs/polkadot/node/governance/index.md

 ## Adaptive Quorum Biasing

-Polkadot introduces a concept "Adaptive Quorum Biasing", which functions as a lever that the council can use to alter the effective supermajority required to make it easier or more difficult for a proposal to pass in the case that there is no clear majority of voting power backing it or against it.
+Polkadot introduces a concept "Adaptive Quorum Biasing", which functions as a lever that the council can use to alter the effective super-majority required to make it easier or more difficult for a proposal to pass in the case that there is no clear majority of voting power backing it or against it.

 ![](../../../img/governance/adaptive-quorum-biasing.png)

 Let's use the above image as an example.

-if there is publicly submitted referenda only has 25% turnout, the tally of "aye" votes has to reach 66% for it to pass since we applied the ``Positive Turnout Bias``
+if there is publicly submitted referenda only has 25% turnout, the tally of "aye" votes has to reach 66% for it to pass since we applied the ``Positive Turnout Bias``.

-In contrast, when it has 75% turnout, the tally of "aye" votes has to reach 54%, which means that as more token holders vote on referenda, then the supermajority required decreases as the turnout increases.
+In contrast, when it has 75% turnout, the tally of "aye" votes has to reach 54%, which means that as more token holders vote on referenda, then the super-majority required decreases as the turnout increases.

 Suppose there is a unanimous proposal proposed by the council, ``Negative Turnout Bias`` would be used, so that means the proposal is passed by default.
 Hence, more token holders have to participate in voting to prevent it from passing if they do not like this proposal.

 Referring to the above image, when the referenda only has 25% turnout, the tally of "nay" votes has to reach 34% for it to reject.

-In short, when turnout rate is low, a supermajority is required to pass the proposal, which means a higher threshold of "aye" (yes) votes have to be reached, but as turnout increases towards 100%, it becomes a simplemajority.
+In short, when turnout rate is low, a super-majority is required to pass the proposal, which means a higher threshold of "aye" (yes) votes have to be reached, but as turnout increases towards 100%, it becomes a simple-majority.

 ## Referenda